KurtJacobson/hazzy/README.md

 git pull origin master
 ```
 ### Notes
-I started working on this project some time in 2015 with the intention of trying to learn some basic programing (I am a mechanical/nuclear engineer) while also learning about Linux and LinuxCNC.
+I started working on this project some time in 2015 with the intention of trying to learn some basic programing (I am a mechanical/nuclear engineer, with litte if any programing experience) while also learning about Linux and LinuxCNC.
 My idea was to make a Haas like interface, hence the name hazzy, but it has morphed into something more like Mach3 or PathPilot.

-Hazzy is greatly influenced by Norbert's excellent LinuxCNC UI Gmoccapy, and uses several of the same modules with minor modifications.
-Also, much of the status updating and tooltable code is more or less modified code from the HAL VCP widgets, mostly the work of Chris M.

 Feedback of all types would be appreciated: kurtcjacobson at gmail